mosip/documentation/docs/Pre-Registration-Functionality.md

 ###  Nearby centers based on user geo-location
 * An user can  enable location services, in the device/machine in order to select nearby centers
-* The system checks for Lat-Long values of the user and  fetches all the registration centers within 2 Km radius (configurable)
+* The system checks for the lattitude and Longitude values of the user and  fetches all the registration centers within 2 Km radius (configurable)
-* The first registration center as per the search criteria is shown to the user on map by default
+* The first registration center as per the search criteria is shown to the user on map by default.

 ### Find a center
 * An user may opt to perform text search to find a center based on which the system displays the registration centers